JMJAJ/JMJAJ/README.md

 Breaking rules, breaking games, breaking everything.

 - **What I Do**:
   - Game mods, SDKs, cheats, and stuff you probably shouldn’t ask about.
-  - DirectX 11 magic and making things go *boom* (cringe asf).

 - **Learning**:
   - Bending code with my mind and messing with security for fun.